Hawaii InterIsland Super Ferry

 Great paper!
 Thanks for contributing!
 I’ll make sure to share this with more people with questions about the Hawaii Superferry.
 Thanks so much for sharing!
 My friend is getting married on Maui when I’m on Oahu.
 I bought a ticket, and it was too late.
 I have been refunded the full amount, but it was a hassle having to book a flight last minute.

 My Maui wedding planner had the same problem after doing a wedding on Oahu.
 I’m happy and sad that the Superferry went down.
-It was a good idea, if it had respected the laws and the environmental assements.
+It would have been a good idea if it had respected the laws and the environmental assessments.
 We’ll have to watch and see what happens.

 What would you consider to be the safest airline going to and from the Hawaiian Islands?

 All of the airlines are relatively safe.
 Flying from the mainland can be a bumpy flight at times.

 If you’re concerned about the age of the aircraft, stick to Aloha.
 Hawaiian Air and some other airlines are reported to buy Aloha’s old planes.
 Aloha is known for having the newest aircraft in the Hawaiian sky.
-Though I find that Aloha is generally more expensive on an average day.
-The best deals come from ATA, United, and of course the interisland tiny planes like pacific wings.
+However, I find that Aloha is generally more expensive on an average day.
+The best deals come from ATA, United, and of course, the interisland tiny planes like pacific wings.

 If you are going interisland and afraid to fly, stay away from these little planes.
 As for the cheapest flights, you’ll be stopping in Oahu if coming from the mainland.

 How much does it cost to fly inter-island usually?

 Prices fluctuate between islands.
 Sorry for not giving a better answer.
 I bought tickets recently from Maui to Oahu for $75 each way.
 You may be able to get a better deal.
 Also, keep in mind what airport you’re flying into.
 Some airports are smaller and cost more to fly into and out of.
 The major airports (like Kahului Airport) will be more affordable.

 I’m going from Kauai to Oahu next year and want to know whether it’s better to book a flight or to try the Superferry.